ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 ## Whitelisting Subnet from the Node

 Subnet owners can add any node to their Subnet.
 That doesn't mean the nodes start validating their Subnet without any consent.
-If a node wants to validate the newly added subnet, then it must restart its `avalanchego` binary with the new Subnet being whitelisted.
+If a node wants to validate the newly added Subnet, then it must restart its `avalanchego` binary with the new Subnet being whitelisted.

 ```bash
 avalanche-network-runner control restart-node \